 You should arrive at 9.30am, in time to reach the first stand on your timetabled route for a 10.00am start.
 There is a one-way system for transport vehicles: enter Englefield via The Street from the A340 and proceed to the Coach Park.
-Take special care when disembarking coaches and follow Estate staff instructions.
-If you arrive late, go to the stand you should be at according to your timetable.
+Take special care when disembarking coaches and follow our staff's instructions.
+If you arrive late, go straight to the stand you should be at according to your timetable.